steven-murray/powerbox/README.rst

 * Arbitrary isotropic power-spectra.
 * Create Gaussian or Log-Normal fields
 * Create discrete samples following the field, assuming it describes an over-density.
+* Measure power spectra of output fields to ensure consistency.

 Installation
 ------------